BANGAUTOGLASS

 In many cases, yes — comprehensive auto insurance covers broken door glass from vandalism or break-ins, since those events fall under the "comprehensive" portion of a policy rather than collision.
 Whether it makes sense to file a claim depends on your deductible and the cost of the replacement, which varies based on the trim level (tempered vs. laminated), which door was affected, and whether regulator work is also involved.

-If you're not sure where to start with the claim process, Bang AutoGlass can assist you in understanding your options and navigating the steps — though the claim itself is filed by you with your insurance provider.
+If you're not sure where to start with the claim process, Bang AutoGlass can assist you in understanding your options and navigating the steps.
 The important thing is not to delay too long after the damage occurs, since most insurers want timely notice of a covered event.

 What Makes a Mobile Auto Glass Service the Right Call Here